Hats for Large Heads, Sun Protection Clothing, Sun Hats, Sun Blocking Swim Suits, Sun Umbrellas, Sun Gloves, Sun Sleeves, More!

 Will you be doing an activity that generates body heat?
 You may want to wear a sun visor for total head aeration or choose a sun hat with mesh on the side of the crown or a hat that made of a fast drying fabric that allows evaporative cooling.
 One trick for cooling your head in a hot, dry climate is to wet the hat and then let the evaporation cool your head.

 2. Maximum sun protection vs good sun protection?
 What is a maximum sun protection hat?
 We feel a maximum protection hat has a UPF rating of 50 and a hat brim that is 4 inches wide or greater.
 But there's more.
 The brim needs to be angled downward.
 This downward sloping brim allows you to be protected for more hours of the day.

 How does this work?
 At high noon, when the sun's rays are directly overhead, even a 3" brim hat may provide maximum sun protection for your head.
 But when the sun is either ascending or descending the sun's rays can sneak right under your hat and strike your face or neck.
 At daybreak or sunset, when the suns ray's are virtually horizontal, a wide brim hat may provide no protection at all.

-If you plan to be spending time outdoors when the sun is close to either horizon, you may want to think about our more unique designs such as the Kalahari hat, Adventure Hat or Chic Sheik that drop a vertical protective block of fabric between you and the sun.
+If you plan to be spending time outdoors when the sun is close to either horizon, you may want to think about our more unique designs such as the Kalahari hat or Adventure Hat that drop a vertical protective block of fabric between you and the sun.